dotnet/docs-maui/docs/user-interface/handlers/create-handler.md

 The process for creating a cross-platform .NET MAUI custom control, whose platform implementations are provided by a handler is as follows:

 1. Create an interface for your cross-platform control, that implements `IView`.
-For more information, see []().
+For more information, see [Cross-platform control interface](#cross-platform-control-interface).
 1. Create a class for your custom cross-platform control, that derives from `View` and that implements your control interface.
-For more information, see []().
+For more information, see [Cross-platform control](#cross-platform-control).
 1. Optionally, create any required additional cross-platform types.
 1. Create an interface for your handler, that implements `IViewHandler`.
-For more information, see []().
+For more information, see [Handler interface](#handler-interface).
 1. Create a `partial` handler class, that implements your handler interface.
-For more information, see []().
+For more information, see [Handler class](#handler-class).
 1. In your handler class, create the `PropertyMapper` dictionary, which defines the actions to take when cross-platform property changes occur.
-For more information, see []().
+For more information, see [Property mappers](#property-mappers).
 1. Optionally, in your handler class, create the `CommandMapper` dictionary, which defines the actions to take when the cross-platform control sends instructions to the native views that implement the control.
-For more information, see []().
+For more information, see [Command mappers](#command-mappers).
 1. Create `partial` handler classes for each platform, create the native views that implement the cross-platform control.
-For more information, see []().
+For more information, see [Create platform controls](create-platform-controls.md).
 1. Register the handler using the `ConfigureMauiHandlers` and `AddHandler` methods in your app's `MauiProgram` class.
 For more information, see [Register the handler](#register-the-handler).

 Then, the cross-platform control can be consumed.
 For more information, see []().